Harley Davidson Street Rod 750 – First Ride Review

 New for 2017, the “high output” Street Rod 750 from Harley Davidson.
 The boys from Milwaulkee claim this version of the original Street 750 is an almost all-new and vastly improved motorcycle.The Street Rod 750 is Harley Davidson’s attempt to enter the middleweight, “naked bike” segment of the South African motorcycle market.
 We rode the bike for three consecutive days.

 I collected the media test bike from the Cape Town Harley Davidson dealership and almost immediately, all was not well.
 Two issues became apparent.
-Firstly, the headlight bulb had blown and secondly, the neutral position between first and second gear seemed to be non-existent?
+Firstly, the headlight bulb had blown and secondly, the neutral position inside the gearbox seemed to be non-existent?
 Both of these issues alerted my skepticism as I had recently read how the manufacturer had put a large emphasis on improved build quality.
-Perhaps the gearbox was a unique issue, localised to the test bike only?
+Perhaps the neutral issue could be resolved with adjustment to the clutch cable and a headlight bulb is considered to be a ‘consumable’ part, one could argue?
 Giving it the benefit of the doubt, I set off in search of traffic-free roads where I could begin to formulate a clear opinion of this new motorcycle.

 The styling on this bike is almost completely revised bar the fuel tank which has been moved upwards and further forward.
 In doing so, the design team have attempted to move away from the laid back, cruiser styling seen on the Street 750.
 The new bike has a more aggressive stance with a beefy upside down fork and 17 inch front wheel.
 The straight handlebar pulls you further forward into what could be described as a purposeful riding position.
 The mid-mount foot pegs have been raised to increase ground clearance and improve cornering lean angles.
 The foot peg position has been the cause of many online complaints about the awkward rider triangle, suffered mostly by the taller test riders.
 I am fairly short and the bike seemed to fit me perfectly.
 Whilst on the topic of foot placement, I did have an issue with the position of the 2 into 1 exhaust silencer.
 Your right foot has no option but to rest on the exhaust preventing any rearward or aft movement.
 This was not uncomfortable, simply something that I had to get used to.
 The silencer now features a clever heel guard preventing a melted boot.
 Clear proof that Harley Davidson has listened to the previous criticism of the Street 750 and addressed this, providing a solution to the problem.